 Of course, you can't eat all this great food without drinking equally delicious wine.
 Sonoma County is known for its pinot noir (near the coast and up the Russian River Valley), its Chardonnay (both along the coast and in the Carneros region, which is southeast near the San Francisco Bay), and its Cabernet Sauvignon (from the northern part of the county, especially the Chalk Hill region).
 But the best part about the wine from Sonoma County is drinking it straight from the source.
 Williams Selyem in Healdsburg specializes in pinot noir and has lovely grounds.
 If bubbles are more your thing, head to Iron Horse (provider of sparkling wines to the White House since 1985) just north of Graton.
 There you can enjoy a flight of sparkling wines while you gaze over the Santa Rosa Valley.

-Finally, if you want to feel like a pro and ride the routes that native cyclist Levi Leipheimer trains on, then by all means attempt the Los Alamos grade.
+Finally, if you want to feel like a pro and ride the routes that famed local cyclist Levi Leipheimer trains on, then by all means attempt the Los Alamos grade.
 In three and a half miles you'll climb 1,700 feet, which is not insane but is a challenge.
 But the best part is that you get to ride along a barely driven road that takes you up a chaparral-clad coastal mountain overlooking Jack London's Valley of the Moon.
 After flying back down those three and a half miles, be sure to reward yourself with a famed Pliny the Elder beer at Russian River Brewery in downtown Santa Rosa.